Skip to main content

 Here:

-Handler; // some async function (most likely on this controller file) that will do all job
+Handler; // Some async function (most likely in this controller file) that will do all the work.

-Request; //special interface that will do validation body parameters for you
+Request; // A special interface that will do validation of body parameters for you.

-Query; //special interface that will do validation query parameters for you
+Query; // A special interface that will do validation of query parameters for you.

-Middleware; // array of middlewares specially for current route
+Middleware; // An array of middlewares specially for the current route.

-Description; // description of this route (used when generating documentation)
+Description; // A description of this route (used when generating documentation).

 Request

-Request did a validation and casting of an upcoming req.body.
+Request does validation and casting of an upcoming req.body.

-As we want to use already well defined solutions we believe that yup is a great sample of how schema should be validated.
+As we want to use already well-defined solutions, we believe that yup is a great example of how a schema should be validated.

-But you still have ability to provide own validation based on interface
+But you still have the ability to provide your own validation based on an interface.

 warning